-ECJ’s correspondent in Germany Thomas Schulte-Marxloh reports on occupational health statistics.
+ECJ’s correspondent in Germany Thomas Schulte-Marxloh reports from the recent VDMA meeting.

-Juan Díez de los Ríos, president of the Professional Association of Cleaning Companies (ASPEL), writes exclusively for ECJ about the professional cleaning sector in Spain as part of our series focusing on the major countries of Europe.
+Georg Lintner of the Austrian professional cleaning association writes exclusively for ECJ about the professional cleaning sector in Austria as part of our series focusing on the major countries of Europe.